Svätá Mária

 Svätá Mária (Bodrogszentmária) is a village and municipality in the Trebišov District in the Košice Region of south-eastern Slovakia.

 History

 In historical records the village was first mentioned in 1261.

 Geography

-The village lies at an altitude of 98 metres and covers an area of 12.942 km².
+The village lies at an altitude of 98 metres and covers an area of 12.942 km2.

 It has a population of about 620 people.

+Population

 Ethnicity

 The village is about 88% Hungarian and 12% Slovak.

 Facilities

 The village has a public library and a football pitch.
+There's also 3 churches, one of them being a pilgrimage site.